 Copyright can protect the rights of artists, but it can also restrict artistic freedom and inhibit valuable forms of creativity and expression.
 One example that comes to mind is Nina Paley’s animated mashup, Sita Sings the Blues, released in 2008.
 The animations connect her own personal story of heartbreak to ancient Hindu stories set to romantic songs from 1920’s jazz singer, Annette Hanshaw.
 The release of the project had ups and downs as the creator navigated a labyrinth of music licensing restrictions – despite the fact the songs were over 80 years old.

 Conceptualizing music as a commodity to be copyrighted does not fully encapsulate the medium as a form of expression.
 Music is simultaneously deeply personal and part of our shared cultural language.
-Songs are uniquely capable of evoking a complex combination of connections and emotions because they communicate the historical context they come from, both personally and historically.
+Songs are uniquely capable of evoking a complex combination of connections and emotions because they communicate the historical context they come from, both personally and culturally.

 That’s where the magic of Sita Sings the Blues emerges from.
-The contrast of modern, ancient, and not-so-long-ago remind us that our most painful and personal feelings are universal and echo through time.
+The contrast of modern, ancient, and not-so-long-ago reminds us that our most painful and personal feelings are universal and echo through time.
 In my mind, the integration of Annette Hanshaw’s performances into Sita Sings the Blues adds a unique layer of expression that is, in and of itself, a new creative work.